Carreau/ipython-wiki/Extensions-Index.md

 ## Page navigation for IPython Notebook

-A Greasemonkey/Tampermonkey user script that adds a few functions to help you move up and down easily in an IPython notebook page.
+[A Greasemonkey/Tampermonkey user script](http://userscripts.org/scripts/show/180884) that adds a few functions to help you move up and down easily in an IPython notebook page.

 To install:

-     Get Tampermonkey for Chrome or Greasemonkey for Firefox and install the script from [userscripts.org](http://userscripts.org/scripts/show/180884)
+     Get Tampermonkey for Chrome or Greasemonkey for Firefox and install the script from http://userscripts.org/scripts/show/180884

 What you can do: